johnbintz/what-did-they-say/readme.txt

 * Once a transcript is approved, it can only be edited by users who can approve transcripts.
 * Users who can approve transcripts can also directly edit the approved transcripts.
 * If a user submits a transcript to the queue, they can delete it before it's approved.
+* When approved, the original submitter will be given credit for each approved transcript that's displayed.

 Permissions are handed out in two ways and are set under the *Capabilities* tab.